Medically reviewed on March 16, 2017

 Fluorometholone is a steroid medicine.
 It prevents the release of substances in the body that cause inflammation.

-You should not use this medicine if you have any type of infection, especially a fungal or viral eye infection (such as ocular herpes), tuberculosis, or an untreated infection such as chickenpox in your eye or elsewhere.
+You should not use FML S.O.P. if you have any type of infection, especially a fungal or viral eye infection (such as ocular herpes), tuberculosis, or an untreated infection such as chickenpox in your eye or elsewhere.

 You should not use this medicine if you are allergic to fluorometholone or other steroid medications, or if you have any type of infection, especially: